 Coach Brown nodded at the umpire before flashing a wry smile.

 "Play ball!" the umpire shouted, stink eye still in full force.

-Henry trudged towards the batter's box.
+Blowing out a long breath, Henry trudged towards the batter's box.

 Thank you for reading!
 If you enjoyed this chapter of "Color", please consider leaving a vote or a comment.
 I add a new chapter, sometimes two, every Sunday.
 I live in Pittsburgh, Pennsylvania so that's EST.